divanvisagie/blog/content/post/docker/index.md

 In the directory that contains the definition file.
 Compose as a developer tool, especially when dealing with networked applications is envaluable and allows us to simulate having multiple machines without having to own our own data-center.

 It also is the tip of the iceberg in a concept called Container Orchestration, which allows us to spin up and tear down server applications at will in response to load.
-That is beyond the scope of this article, but is definately a contributing factor to Docker's popularity in production environments
+That is beyond the scope of this article, but is definately a contributing factor to Docker's popularity in production environments.